alexa-ngo/notes/analysis-of-algorithms.md

 # Arrays
 * Arrays in Java are implemented as objects typically with extra overhead for the length.
+    * 24 bytes of header information: 16 bytes for object overhead, 4 bytes for the length, and 4 bytes of padding plus the memory needed to store the values.
     * An array of N int values uses 24 + 4N bytes
     * An array of N double values uses 24 + 8N bytes
 * An array of objects is an array of references to the objects
+* When the program calls a method, the system allocates the memory needed for the method (for its local variables) from a special area called the stack.
+When the method returns to the caller, the memory is returned back to the stack.

 # Sorting